enso-org/enso/docs/distribution/launcher.md

 supported.
 That description will be included in the command listing printed by `enso help`.

+#### Testing plugins

+When testing the launcher, we want to test plugin discovery.
+To do so, we override the `PATH` of the tested launcher to a directory containing prepared plugins.
+On Windows, the environment variables are usually treated as case-insensitive but not all the time.
+When launching a process with an added environment variable called `PATH`, that process actually has two variables in its environment - the original `Path` and the overriden `PATH`.
+This can be seen when querying `System.getenv()` - the returned map contains both `Path` and `PATH` with their respective values.
+However, `System.getenv("PATH")` uses some platform specific logic, and even if both variables are present in the environment, it actually returns the value corresponding to `Path`.
+This is likely the expected behaviour on Windows.
+So to successfully override the system path on Windows, we need to override `Path`, not `PATH` like on Unix-based systems.

 ## Global User Configuration

 The launcher allows to edit global user configuration, saved in the `config`